-A small number of people have a delayed reaction to contrast.
-This means they get symptoms more than 1 day after they receive contrast.
-Most times, these delayed reactions include rashes, itchy skin, headaches, or nausea.
+A small number of people have a reaction to contrast more than 1 day after they receive contrast.
+Most people who get these delayed reactions have rashes, itchy skin, headaches, or nausea.

 If you have a delayed reaction to contrast, you may need treatment with skin lotions, steroids, and antihistamines.
-Please call your primary care provider.
+Please call your primary health care provider.